fuankarion/Vision17/Lab13-OpticalFLow/readme.md

 The previous examples calculated the optical flow and showed it to you.
 For the two available tasks of the Lab, your mission is to use the optical flow to characterize some simple video events.

-## #Task A
+## Task A

-Modify the ``lk_track.py`` example, such that you can capture a subject in your laptop's webcam and detect when it moves to the left or right:
+Modify the ``lk_track.py`` example, such that you can capture an objetc with your laptop's webcam and detect when it moves to the left or right:

 Tips:
 - Detect the event (sudden increase in lateral flow)